Unit 1 test scheduled for 24 September.

 In this lesson you will explore how monosaccharide monomers (e.g. glucose) are linked together to produce polymers (e.g. sucrose and starches).
 Go to the animation of dehydration/hydrolysis reactions at the Biology Department of Lone Star College in North Harris, Texas.
 Try the first generalized animation and then the second one for carbohydrate metabolism.
 This second animations demonstrates the synthesis of the disaccharide sucrose from the monosaccharides glucose and fructose.
 Notice that water is a product of dehydration reactions and a reactant of the reverse hydration reaction.
 You will learn that these reaction are not restricted to carbohydrates; they are also involved in the synthesis of lipids and proteins.
 In cells, all these reactions require a protein catalyst (an enzyme) to facilitate the reaction.

-Homework, Due 14 September.
+Homework U01-3, Due 13 September.
 Watch the animation of sucrose synthesis carefully.
-You may also want to go back to Kimball's pages and look at the diagrams of sucrose, glucose, and fructose again.
+You may also want to go back to your text and look at the diagrams of sucrose, glucose, and fructose again.
 In your own words, what are the functional groups of glucose and fructose that interact to form the link between the two molecules in a dehydration reaction?
 What is the functional group that is formed in sucrose by this reaction?
 Email your answers using your Fontbonne account.
 Below is another animation from YouTube that you might find helpful.

 View this Brightstorm video, "Lipids."

 Lipids are a very diverse group of compounds both in terms of their structure and their biological functions.
 Some are important sources of cellular energy, others are major structural components of cell membranes, and other function as chemical messengers (hormones).
-Go to Kimball's page on fats.
 Fats and oils (along with waxes) are among the most common lipids in our cells.
-Look at the first diagram in the upper right hand corner of the page.
-This is a very simple molecule that consists of a 3 carbon glycerol molecule (on the far right).
-Attached to the glycerol are three long fatty acid molecules.
-Cell metabolism attaches these fatty acids to the glycerol using a dehydration reaction.
+Look at the diagram of a fatty acid, Figure 6.
+This is a very simple molecule that consists of a long chain of carbons with a carboxyl group at one end.
+Fatty acids are the building blocks of more complicated lipids that play a major role in cell membrane structure and energy metabolism.
+Cell metabolism attaches three fatty acids to a 3-carbon glycerol using a dehydration reaction.
 Molecules with this general glycerol + 3 fatty acids structure are called triglycerides.

 Steroids are also considered by some authors to be lipids.
 They have a very different structure than triglycerides involving multiple ringed molecules.
 Steroids include many of the hormones (e.g. estrogen and testosterone) as well as cholesterol.
 Cholesterol has a terrible reputation as a health risk, but it also plays a vital role in the structure of cell membranes.
 Go to the cholesterol page to see the typical structure of a steroid lipid.

-Homework, Due 18 September.
+Homework U01-4, Due 16 September.
 Email the answers to the following questions using your Fontbonne account.

-- Go back to Kimball's fat page and study the first triglyceride (tristearin).
+- Look at the triglyceride molecule on Figure 7.
 Write the molecular formula for this compound.
 What would be the formula for a carbohydrate with the same number of carbons?

 - Raid your refrigerator or pantry at home and find at least four different food products with the nutritional labels intact.
 For each, list the total amount of cholesterol, saturated fat, unsaturated fat, and trans fat in a standard serving.